-Manipur cabinet gives nod to partially lift prohibition | Headlines
+Manipur Cabinet gives nod to partially lift prohibition | Headlines

 - India

-The cabinet of Manipur Chief Minister N Biren Singh has decided to partially lift the ban on brewing, consumption and sale of liquor to boost the state's revenue as well as minimise health hazards caused by the consumption of illicit alcohol.
+The Manipur government has decided to partially lift prohibition from all the district headquarters, tourist destinations, and camps of security forces, as part of a new policy which will help generate Rs 600 crore as annual revenue.

-The prohibition will be lifted from all the district headquarters including Imphal city, tourist destinations, hotels with at least 20-bed lodging facilities and camps of security forces, Tribal Affairs and Hills Development Minister Letpao Haokip told reporters on Tuesday after a cabinet meeting.
+The state Cabinet took the decision to partially lift the ban on brewing, consumption and sale of liquor at a meeting on Tuesday, Tribal Affairs and Hills Development Minister Letpao Haokip told reporters.

-However, those transporting liquor from one place to another would require possessing a permit, he said.
+However, those transporting liquor from one place to another would require possessing a permit, Haokip said.

-The minister said the partial lifting of prohibition would generate at least Rs 600 crore of annual revenue.

-The decision, however, was also taken in view of health hazards caused by the consumption of illicit liquor, he said.
+The decision was also taken in view of health hazards caused by the consumption of illicit liquor, he said.

 A massive public movement had led the state government to enact prohibition through the Manipur Liquor Prohibition Act 1991, which was later amended in 2002.